Design of a Head Coil for High Resolution Mouse Brain Perfusion Imaging using Magnetic Particle Imaging: Discussion

 \section{Discussion}

 In this paper, we introduce the use of specialized surface coils to maximize sensitivity in MPI.
 In previous MPI studies, we had to make significant sacrifices regarding spatial or temporal resolution.
 Due to the low sensitivity of the body coil in our previous stroke study \cite{ludewig2017magnetic}, we could only achieve a spatial resolution of $3\times 3\times 1.5\textrm{mm}^3$ and needed to average the temporal resolution ten times to obtain usable images.
 The hardware optimizations presented in this paper provide better spatial resolution at full temporal resolution (46 frames/s), which shows the possible potential of MPI.
-With the adaptations it is now possible to detect perfusion in small arterial vessels in the brain and retina with a diameter of \SI{150}{\micro \meter}.
-With the spatial resolution of $0.50\times 0.50\times 0.39~\textrm{mm}^3$ at the full temporal resolution of 21.5 ms, interesting scientific questions, e.g., with cell tracking, functional, and perfusion imaging, can now be addressed with MPI.
-The presented coil shows a superior sensitivity in the picogram regime using perimag marking a factor of 5.5 in comparison to previous published images.
-On the other hand, the tracer LS008, used in the study of Graeser et al. \cite{Graeser2017SR}, was two times more sensitive compared to perimag, but was not available for our study.
+With the adaptations it is now possible to detect perfusion in small arterial vessels in the brain and retina with a diameter of 150\,\textmu m.
+With the spatial resolution of $0.50\times 0.50\times 0.39~\textrm{mm}^3$ at the full temporal resolution of 21.5\,ms, interesting scientific questions, e.g., with cell tracking, functional, and perfusion imaging, can now be addressed with MPI.
+The presented coil shows a superior sensitivity in the picogram regime using Perimag marking a factor of 5.5 in comparison to previous published images.
+On the other hand, the tracer LS008, used in the study of Graeser et al. \cite{Graeser2017SR}, was two times more sensitive compared to Perimag, but was not available for our study.
 Thus, the improvement can be calculated to be in the range of one magnitude.

 We note that tracer systems are subject of aging and thus the performance can only be guaranteed in tolerances over finite time ranges.
 This reveals the necessity to develop methods for determining the sensitivity without the dependence on a tracer system.
-To make the comparison between different MPI systems tracer independent, we developed a method to quantify the sensitivity solely by the equivalent magnetic moment of the systems noise.
+To make the comparison between different MPI systems independent from tracer measurements, we developed a method to quantify the sensitivity solely by the equivalent magnetic moment of the systems noise.
+A big advantage is the independence of the method from the used excitation sequence, which makes also comparison between systems with different encoding schemes possible.
 As the method can be performed with standard measurement technology for electronic labs, it allows the usage in all hardware oriented research groups.